unitymakesus/rtp/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.9.1 =
+* Fix: Updated the Instagram authorization URL to work around an Instagram API issue and prevent problems with connecting personal accounts

 = 2.9 =
 * New: Added support for IGTV posts.
 When creating an IGTV post, keep the "Post a Preview" setting enabled and the IGTV post will appear in your feed.
 IGTV posts are only available for connected Instagram business profiles and aren't available if you're using a personal Instagram profile in the plugin.
 * Fix: Fixed a PHP error when the HTTP request to refresh an access token resulted in an error.